ajhsutton/GetAndCleanDataProject/README.md

 The output data set is derived from processing the summary statistics information contained within the original data set.

 The output data follows the guidelines of a "Wide" Tidy data set [].
-Feature labels use lower Camel Class representation [http://en.wikipedia.org/wiki/CamelCase].
+Feature labels use lower Camel Class representation [http://en.wikipedia.org/wiki/CamelCase] to increase readability of long feature names.

 h3.
 Data Processing
 The data is processed in the following steps:
 <ol>